-New Year’s Eve will be one of the busiest nights of the year at Disneyland, as guests cram into the parks to ring in 2017.
-Even with more Annual Passholders than ever blocked out this year, it will be one of the busiest nights of the year at Disneyland and Disney California Adventure.
+New Year’s Eve will be one of the busiest nights of the year at Disneyland, as guests cram into the parks to ring in 2018.
+Even with most Annual Passholders blocked out this year, it will be one of the busiest nights of the year at Disneyland (Disney California Adventure, far less so).
 It can be a pretty unpleasant experience, but if you follow our tips (which focus mostly on New Year’s Eve, but can be applied to the week between Christmas and New Year’s, too), you can make lemonade out of lemons.

 First tip: if you live in Southern California, do something else.
 Seriously.
 There are so many better days to visit, and unless you don’t get the SyFy Channel (and thus can’t watch the Twilight Zone Marathon), there’s at least one better thing to do.
 We’re betting that there are probably “a few” other things to do in Los Angeles and Orange County for New Year’s Eve, too.

 If you really want to see the fireworks, our recommendation would be to see them from somewhere outside the park and to use park admission another day.
 Normally, the Esplanade between the parks is a popular spot for this, but even it will be over-crowded on New Year’s Eve.
 Instead, we’d recommend watching from the Mickey & Friends Parking Structure, or Downtown Disney (Catal restaurant has a great viewing terrace).